 This Plan is a health maintenance organization (HMO).
+OPM requires that FEHB plans be accredited to validate that plan operations and/or care management meet nationally recognized standards.
+Presbyterian Health Plan holds the following accreditations: NCQA and/or the local plans and vendors that support Presbyterian Health Plan hold accreditation from NCQA.
+To learn more about this plan's accreditation(s), please visit the following websites: www.phs.org.
 We require you to see specific physicians, hospitals, and other providers that contract with us.
 These Plan providers coordinate your health care services.
 We are solely responsible for the selection of these providers in your area.
 Contact us for a copy of our most recent provider directory.